ombaviskar18/Somania_Minihub/Somania-agent/README.md

 ## How It Works

 You can think of your AI Agent as a helpful bank employee.
-They constantly listen to what you say (`main.py`), know how to handle your finances on-chain (`Somania _wrapper.py`), and have been trained by Corporate on how to be helpful (`agents.py`).
+They constantly listen to what you say (`main.py`), know how to handle your finances on-chain (`Somnia _wrapper.py`), and have been trained by Corporate on how to be helpful (`agents.py`).

-In other words, the Somania Agent is built with three main files:
+In other words, the Somnia Agent is built with three main files:

 1. `main.py` - This starts the conversation loop (REPL) between you and the Agent.
-2. `Somania _wrapper.py` - This tells the agent how to talk to the Somania blockchain using the Somania SDK and Fullnode API.
+2. `Somnia _wrapper.py` - This tells the agent how to talk to the Somnia blockchain using the Somnia SDK and Fullnode API.
 3. `agents.py` - This is where functions that the AI Agent can actually directly call live.
 It’s also where we define some specific “instructions” for GPT.

 By running `main.py`, you start a conversation where you can ask the AI Agent whatever you want, and the agent will do it’s best to answer and do what you ask.
 No complicated scripts **or manual transaction-building required.**